Suspect in Colorado clinic shooting told he faces murder charge

 U.S. Justice Department officials have joined the investigation, raising the possibility the federal government could bring a terrorism or civil rights case against Dear.

-The police records from South Carolina show that a woman living in the Charleston area told police that Dear, then a 34-year-old self-employed art salesman, approached her at her place of work in 1992 and repeatedly asked her out on dates despite her refusals.

-According to a police report, the woman told investigators that in November of that year, she was taking out the trash when Dear put a knife to her throat and forced her back inside, where she said he raped her.

-(Reporting by Keith Coffman; Additional reporting by Harriet McLeod in Charleston, South Carolina, and Daniel Wallis and Dan Whitcomb; Writing by Daniel Wallis; Editing by Jonathan Oatis and Peter Cooney)
+(Reporting by Keith Coffman; Additional reporting by Daniel Wallis and Dan Whitcomb; Writing by Daniel Wallis; Editing by Bill Trott, Bill Rigby and Jonathan Oatis)